jyclam/react-github-api/README.md

 ### GraphQL API

 - Check out `graphql` branch to see the app query against Github's GraphQL API
+- You will need to add a github access token to .env.local

 ### REST API